 Ms. Silverio was the first Latin American woman to be awarded the Tribute to Women in Industry by the YWCA in 1986.
-She was the recipient of the Leadership Award by the Dominican American National Roundtable in 2005 and in 2102 became the only Latin American recipient to receive the Immigrant Entrepreneur Award by the Immigrant Learning Center in Boston.
+She was the recipient of the Leadership Award by the Dominican American National Roundtable in 2005 and in 2102 received the Immigrant Entrepreneur Award by the Immigrant Learning Center in Boston.
 She is a philanthropist and a significant voice in the Lawrence business community, actively campaigning for a greater Latino presence in city government and the empowerment of women entrepreneurs, and prides herself in being a mentor to young Latino men and women.

 Linda Sopheap Sou

-Linda serves as the Chief of Interpretation and Education for the Lowell National Historical Park, National Park Service.
-In this role she works collaboratively with park partners, and is a critical organizational link between the actions of staff in the field and strategic park planning.
-Linda works to establish and sustain partnerships with community and academic institutions.
-She also leads and supports the planning, development, and implementation of the park’s interpretive and education programs.
-Linda is charged with updating the Lowell NHP planning documents, park interpretive themes, and develop the next generation of community engagement and programming for Lowell’s diverse communities.
+Most recently Ms. Sou served as the Chief of Interpretation and Education for two years at Lowell National Historical Park, National Park Service.
+In this role she worked collaboratively with park partners, and served as a critical organizational link between the actions of staff in the field and strategic park planning.
+She also led and supported the planning, development, and implementation of the park’s interpretation and education programs along with the charge to plan and implement the Centennial celebration of the National Park Service.
+Linda also supported with updating the Lowell NHP planning documents, park interpretive themes, and developed community engagement strategies and programming for Lowell’s diverse communities.

-In addition to her work at the park Linda also serves on the board of directors for multiple organizations and serves as part of the faculty at the Institute for Nonprofit Management and Leadership as a Senior fellow.
+In addition to her work, Linda also serves on the Board of Directors for multiple organizations and serves as part of the faculty team at the Institute for Nonprofit Practice as a Senior fellow.
 Linda finds tremendous pride in the City of Lowell and champions efforts around youth development, community coalition building and cultural preservation and innovation.

-Daughter to Cambodian immigrants, Linda was born and raised in Lowell.
+A daughter to Cambodian refugees, Linda was born and raised in Lowell.

 Mr. Tamposi has been an active member of the Nashua community for many years.
-He serves as the director of First Federal Savings Bank of Boston, a trustee of Rivier College, and a trustee of the Boys & Girls Club of Greater Nashua Charitable Foundation.
-He also oversees a scholarship fund in memory of his father, awarding scholarship grants to Nashua area high school seniors desiring to attend Rivier College.
+He oversees a scholarship fund in memory of his father, awarding scholarship grants to Nashua area high school seniors desiring to attend Rivier College.
 Mr. Tamposi is also the President of the Tamposi Foundation, which makes annual donations to local charities and deserving causes.
 Under his tenure, the Tamposi Company has donated nearly 3,000 acres of family-owned land in New Hampshire for the purpose of conservation, recreation, and to protect the quality of life for New Hampshire citizens.